What if...

 Consortium members and partners

 GNPC members include top research institutions from around the world working across multiple neurodegenerative disorders.
 The consortium is also a first-of-its-kind public-private partnership that brings together academic, governmental and industry researchers to collaborate.
-Our functional partners the Alzheimer’s Disease Data Initiative (AD Data Initiative), MMS and SomaLogic contribute their services to support our rigorous attention to privacy and security.
+Our functional partners the Alzheimer’s Disease Data Initiative (AD Data Initiative), MMS, Olink, and SomaLogic contribute their services to support our rigorous attention to privacy and security.

 Data platform